pw32x/Downland_C/platforms/3do/README.md

 The scoring system also has a random-based component.
 The three treasures are randomly chosen at game .
 When they're picked up, the player gets the base points, plus the game adds a random amount from 0 to 127.

+## THANKS

+Thanks to Archive3DO and Retro Comparisons for testing on hardware!

 ## CONTACT

 Send questions, comments, & bugs about Downland_C to pw32x at jump@puffweet.com